martincostello/benchmarkdotnet-results-publisher/README.md

 of your code over time.
 An easy way to achieve this is with a static GitHub Pages site and some JavaScript to render the results.

+A repository that demonstrates this approach can be found here: [martincostello/benchmarks-demo][benchmarks-demo].

+> [!WARNING]
+> Do not use this action with pull requests that come from untrusted sources, such as from public forks or
+> Dependabot.
+A malicious user could craft a pull request that hijacks the permissions of the configured
+> GitHub token.
+See this [GitHub Security blog post][github-token-security] for more information.

 ## Example Usage

 Below is an example of a full GitHub Actions workflow to run the benchmarks in a .NET